About Us

 Each U3A promotes healthy ageing by sharing classes and activities provided by its own members.
 There are no qualifications for membership; no degrees or diplomas are awarded.

-Together we create a programme based on members’ interests and meet on a regular basis in Newtownpark Pastoral Centre.
-Our meetings are held approximately every two weeks on Tuesdays at 10:30am with a short break in summertime.
+Together we create a programme based on members’ interests and meet fortnightly in Newtownpark Pastoral Centre.
+Meetings are held on Tuesdays at 10:30am with a break in summertime.
 There is time to meet and enjoy the company and interests of other members.
-We meet approximately every two weeks in Newtownpark Pastoral Centre, in the grounds of Guardian Angels Church, Newtownpark Avenue, Blackrock, Co.
-Dublin.